Bruce Chatwin: Illness and final works

 While at work on The Songlines between 1983 and 1986, Chatwin frequently came down with colds.
 He also developed skin lesions that may have been symptoms of Kaposi's sarcoma.
 After finishing The Songlines in August 1986, he went to Switzerland, where he collapsed in the street.
 At a clinic there, he was diagnosed as HIV-positive.
 Chatwin provided different reasons to his doctors as to how he might have contracted HIV, including from a gang rape in Dahomey or possibly from Sam Wagstaff, the patron and lover of Robert Mapplethorpe.

 Chatwin's case was unusual as he had a fungal infection, Talaromyces marneffei, which at the time had rarely been seen and only in South Asia.
 It is now known as an AIDS-defining illness, but in 1986 little was known about HIV and AIDS.
 Doctors were not certain if all cases of HIV developed into AIDS.
 The rare fungus gave Chatwin hope that he might be different and served as the basis of what he told most people about his illness.
 He gave various reasons for how he became infected with the fungus – ranging from eating a thousand-year-old egg to exploring a bat cave in Indonesia.
-He never publicly disclosed that he was HIV-positive because of the stigma at the time.
+He never publicly disclosed that he was HIV-positive because of the stigma.
 He wanted to protect his parents, who were unaware of his homosexual affairs.